Facets and facet subgraphs of symmetric edge polytopes: Case study: Joining two cycles along a shared edge

-The system $\hat{F}^R_G = (\hat{F}^R_{G,1},\dots,\hat{F}^R_{G,n})$ represents a lifting of the system \eqref{equ:kuramoto-rand} to a compact topological space (a compact toric variety).
-Consequently, each solution path defined by the homotopy~\eqref{equ:homotopy} has a limit point corresponding to an equivalence class of zero of $\hat{F}^R_G$ in this compact space, even if it has no limit point in $\CC^n$.

-\section{An example: Joining two cycles along a shared edge}
+\section{Case study: Joining two cycles along a shared edge}

-D'Alì, Delucchi, and Michałek showed that for a graph formed by joining two bipartite graphs along an edge, the number of facets of the associated adjacency polytope (symmetric edge polytope) is $\frac{1}{2} f_1 f_2$ where $f_1$ and $f_2$ are the number facets in the adjacency polytopes associated with the two bipartite subgraphs respectively \cite[Proposition 4.10]{dal2019faces}.
-In the following we explore the more general situation in which one of the subgraph is not bipartite.
+D'Alì, Delucchi, and Michałek showed that for a graph formed by joining two bipartite graphs along an edge, the number of facets of the associated symmetric edge polytope is $\frac{1}{2} f_1 f_2$ where $f_1$ and $f_2$ are the number facets in the symmetric edge polytopes associated with the two bipartite subgraphs respectively \cite[Proposition 37]{DAliDelucchiMichalek2022Many}.
+In the following we explore the more general situation in which one of the subgraph is \emph{not} bipartite.

-\Cref{fig: house with garage} shows a graph $G$ formed by joining a 4-cycle and a 5-cycle along a single shared edge. $G$ is not bipartite as it contains an odd cycle.
-As we will calculate, the facet count described above (\cite[Proposition 4.10]{dal2019faces}) no longer applies, but \Cref{thm: facet parametrization} provides a concrete recipe for calculating the number of facets and describing the combinatorial structure of the facets.
+The running example $G$, from \Cref{fig: just house with garage}, is a non-bipartite graph formed by joining a 4-cycle and a 5-cycle along a single shared edge.
+As we will calculate, the facet count described above (\cite[Proposition 37]{DAliDelucchiMichalek2022Many}) no longer applies, yet \Cref{thm: facet parametrization} provides a concrete recipe for calculating the number of facets and describing their combinatorial structures.